Tokugawa Ieyasu: Tōtōmi campaign

 In 1568, Ieyasu besieged the Horikawa Castle in Tōtōmi and captured it in 1569.
 Ieyasu then ordered Ishikawa Hanzaburo to massacre the castle prisoners and residents, including women and children.
 It was recorded that around 700 people were beheaded on the banks of the Miyakoda River. Ōkubo Tadachika, who witnessed this massacre testified in his personal journal, Mikawa Monogatari, that "... both men and women can be cut into pieces [sic]...".

 Later the same year, Ieyasu's troops penetrated Tōtōmi Province.
 Meanwhile, Takeda Shingen's troops captured Suruga Province, including the Imagawa capital of Sunpu.
 Imagawa Ujizane fled to Kakegawa Castle, which led Ieyasu to lay siege to Kakegawa.

 Ieyasu then negotiated with Ujizane, promising that if Ujizane surrendered himself and the remainder of Tōtōmi, Ieyasu would assist Ujizane in regaining Suruga.
 Ujizane had nothing left to lose, and Ieyasu immediately ended his alliance with Takeda, instead making a new alliance with Takeda's enemy to the north, Uesugi Kenshin of the Uesugi clan.
 Through these political manipulations, Ieyasu gained the support of the samurai of Tōtōmi Province.
 Furthermore, Ieyasu also placed the "Iinoya's trio" (Iinoya-Sanninshu) of clans under the command of his trusted vassal, Ii Naomasa.
 The Iinoya trio were powerful clans that originated from the eastern side of Mikawa who greatly contributed to Ieyasu's expansion during his conquest of the former Imagawa territories in Tōtōmi Province.

 In 1570, Ieyasu established Hamamatsu as the capital of his territory, placing his son Matsudaira Nobuyasu in charge of Okazaki.
-(Note: According to the Todai-ki, the castle was originally planned to be relocated to Mitsuke (the site of Kinosaki Castle is said to be), but was changed to Hamamatsu at the request of Oda Nobunaga.
+(Note: According to the Todai-ki, the castle was originally planned to be relocated to Mitsuke (the site where Kinosaki Castle is said to be), but was changed to Hamamatsu at the request of Oda Nobunaga.
 It is speculated that Nobunaga did not want the Oda and Tokugawa bases to be too far apart.)